How Many Miles Should a Beginner Run

 Training for a 10K

-If you’ve tackled a 5K and are ready for the next step, a 10K (6.2 miles) might be your goal.
-Aim for a weekly mileage of 10 to 12 miles, with your longest run around 5 miles.
+If you’ve completed a 5K and are ready to push further, a 10K (6.2 miles) could be your next goal.
+Try aiming for 10 to 12 miles per week, with one longer run around 5 miles.

 Most beginner 10K training plans suggest running 15 miles per week, divided into at least three runs.